theandrew168/dripfile/README.md

 ## Design
 This project is broken up into four sub-programs:
 * `dripfile-migrate` - compares and applies database migrations
-* `dripfile-scheduler` - manages transfer schedules and publishes them to the queue
 * `dripfile-worker` - watches the queue and performs file transfers
+* `dripfile-clock` - manages transfer schedules and publishes them to the queue
 * `dripfile-web` - primary CRUD application web server

 ## Setup